splitbrain/docker-phpfarm/README.md

     docker build -t splitbrain/phpfarm:jessie -f Dockerfile-Jessie . docker build -t splitbrain/phpfarm:wheezy -f Dockerfile-Wheezy .

-This will setup a Debian base system, install phpfarm, download and compile the four PHP versions, xdebug and setup Apache.
+This will setup a Debian base system, install phpfarm, download and compile the different PHP versions, extensions and setup Apache.
 So, yes this will take a while.
 See the next section for a faster alternative.

 Downloading the image